Kemerd/yamnet_realtime_visualizer/README.md

    - Ensure CUDA toolkit and cuDNN are properly installed
    - Check TensorFlow GPU support with `tf.test.is_built_with_cuda()`

+3. **Streamlit interface not loading**:
+   - Check if Streamlit is properly installed: `pip install streamlit`
+   - Verify you're using the correct command to run the application
+   - Try clearing your browser cache

 ## License 📄

 This project is licensed under the MIT License - see the LICENSE file for details.